solo-fsw-projects/solo-software_hardware_repo_template/README.md

 ## Naming conventions

 SOLO uses two github organisations.
-The solo-fsw contains organisation internal projects (not for specific research groups), while the solo-fsw-projects organisation contains projects done for or in collaboration with specific researcher(s) / reasearch groups.
+The solo-fsw organisation contains internal projects (not for specific research groups), while the solo-fsw-projects organisation contains projects done for or in collaboration with specific researcher(s) / reasearch groups.

 The repositories in both organisations follow the naming convention `<Project name/description>-<Date/Year if applicable>`.
 The solo-fsw-projects repos are further pre-pended with `<Lab/section/institute>-<PI/lead-researcher if applicable>-`.
-The clauses are writter using lower-case letters and numbers.
-Underscores are used as spaces withing clauses (snake_case).
+The clauses are written using lower-case letters and numbers.
+Underscores are used as spaces within clauses (snake_case).
 Dashes are used to separate clauses.

 ### Examples in solo-fsw-projects